Abdallabi tribe

-Al Jazirah (state) with an important precense in North Kordofan and sennar, They were an important political force between the fifteenth and eighteenth centuries.
-For a short time the Abdallabi succeeded in establishing an independent state, but they were defeated by the Funj Sultanate in 1504 and thereafter ruled over the Butana as vassals until the Egyptian conquest of 1820., The Abdallab are the indigenous people of khartoum and Al Jazirah states as well as parts of the blue nile state and kordofan.
+Al Jazirah (state) with an important presence in North Kordofan and Sennar, They were an important political force between the fifteenth and eighteenth centuries.
+For a short time the Abdallabi succeeded in establishing an independent state, but they were defeated by the Funj Sultanate in 1504 and thereafter ruled over the Butana as vassals until the Egyptian conquest of 1820., The Abdallab are the indigenous people of Khartoum and Al Jazirah states as well as parts of the Blue Nile State and Kordofan.
+They are superficially seen as part of the Ja'alin Confederation though not as authentic Ja'alin like those from Shendi and Atbara.

 Abdallah Jamma’a

 Abdallah Jamma’a, the eponymous ancestor of the Abdallabi tribe, was a Rufa'a Arab.
 His nickname (“the gatherer”) referred to the hordes of tribesmen he was able to gather for his campaigns.
 According to tradition, he settled in the Nile valley after coming from the east, consolidated his power and established his capital at Qarri, just north of the confluence of the two Niles, at the start of the route across the desert to Dongola.
 In the late 15th century he led a rebellion against the Christian kingdom of Alodia by the Muslim Arab tribes no longer willing to accept its rule or taxation.
 Under Abdallah's leadership Alodia and its capital Soba were destroyed, resulting in rich booty such as a "bejeweled crown" and a "famous necklace of pearls and rubies".
 There is a variant tradition that ascribes the fall of Alodia to the Funj, a group from the south led by their king Amara Dunqas, but most modern scholars agree that it fell to the Arabs.

 The Sudanese chronicler Katib al-Shuna makes brief reference to Abdallah Jamma’a cooperating with Amara Dunqas to fight the indigenous people of Alodia, but apparently the Funj were able to defeat the Abdallabis decisively in a battle near Arbaji in 1504.
 Abdallah Jamma’a ‘thus became as it were their lieutenant’.

-Abdallah Jamma’a’s sons were the founders of the leading Abdallabi clans - Ajib al-Kafuta of the Ajibab clan, Muhammad Dayoum of the Dayoumab, Idris al Anker of the Ankeryab, Muhammad Badirkoga of the Badirkogab, and Saba of the Sabab.
+Abdallah Jamma’a's sons were the founders of the leading Abdallabi clans - Ajib al-Kafuta of the Ajibab clan, Muhammad Dayoum of the Dayoumab, Idris al Anker of the Ankeryab, Muhammad Badirkoga of the Badirkogab, and Saba of the Sabab.